 This post may contain affiliate links.
-Please read my privacy policy.
+Please read myย privacy policy.

-Summertime is all about seafood: steamed clams, clambake, seafood boil, lobster rolls, crawfish boil, summer seafood stew, etc.
+Summertime is all about seafood: steamed clams, clambake, seafood boil, shrimp boil, lobster rolls, crawfish boil, summer seafood stew, etc.

-What Clams Are Best for Steaming?
+What Clams Are Best For Steaming

 For the best steamed clams, use the following types of clams:

-- Steamers.
+• Steamers.
 Also known as soft-shell clams (the shells aren’t actually soft), these clams have a longer siphon that sticks outside of its shell.

-- Littlenecks.
+• Littlenecks.
 These are small, hard-shell Atlantic clams.
 Littlenecks are popular because they are very sweet and tender.

-- Cherrystones.
+• Cherrystones.
 Medium-sized quahogs.

-- Manila.
+• Manila.
 These hard shell clams are similar to Cherrystones, but the meat is sweeter and the clams originate from Japan.

 For this recipe, I use Manila clams, but you can use any of the clams mentioned above, including soft shell clams.
+If you have razor clams available, try my Garlic Butter Razor Clams recipe next time!

-How to Pick Fresh Clams
+How To Pick Fresh Clams

 It’s important to use fresh, live clams for the best steamed clam recipe.